toastplusplus/smb3roulette/README.md

 ![image](doc/obs_auth.png)

-Opening this in Twitch will run through the Twitch authorization flow.
+Interact with this browser source and run through the Twitch authorization flow.
 It should only ask for permission to listen to redeems.
 Do check the box to remember the machine for 30 days, unless you want to do this every time.

 ![image](doc/auth_example.png)

-Once you have that browser source set up, you'll need to also add the game, which is the game.html file:
+Once you have the authorization browser source set up, you'll need to also add one for the game.
+That should use the game.html file:

 ![image](doc/obs_game.png)